smol-ai/developer/examples/anthropicExtensionV0.1/prompt used for this extension.md

   - pops up a small window with a simple, modern, slick, minimalistic styled html popup
   - in the popup script
     - retrieves the page content data using a `getPageContent` action (and the background listens for the `getPageContent` action and retrieves that data)
-    - check extension storage for an `apiKey`, and if it isn't stored, asks for an API key to Anthropic Claude and stores it.
+    - check extension storage for an `apiKey`, and if it isn't stored, ask the user for an API key to Anthropic Claude and stores it.
     - calls the Anthropic model endpoint https://api.anthropic.com/v1/complete with the `claude-instant-v1-100k` model with:
       - append the page title
       - append the page content